Eating Papaya: Ripeness, Preparation and Best Times

 Once it is split in half, you can scrape out the seeds with a large spoon.
 Papaya seeds are edible, with a crunchy texture and strong peppery taste and they have some amazing health benefits of their own.

-With the seeds removed, the fruit is ready to eat.
-Ripe papaya should scoop out easily with a spoon, but if you’d like to add an extra touch of presentation try using a melon ball scoop.
+With the seeds removed, the papaya is ready to be eaten.
+If the fruit is fully ripe then the sweet papaya pulp should scoop out easily with a spoon and you can enjoy it as simply as this by the spoonful.
+For an extra touch of presentation try using a melon ball scoop instead.

-The skin is also a rich source of enzymes and is useful as a facial treatment.
-I eat right down to the peel and then keep it for my face later.
+Papaya skin is also a rich source of enzymes and is useful as a homemade facial treatment.
+I always eat right down to the papaya’s skin and then keep it in the fridge to use for my face later.